ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/github_create_repo.md

 5. Its now time to clone a copy of your repo on the computer where you intend to work.
-We strongly recommend that you create this clone on one of the ieng6 servers (e.g. ieng6-240.ucsd.edu).
+We strongly recommend that you create this clone inside the emulated or physical raspberry Pi.
 The process of creating a copy of your repo is called cloning because you not only get a replica of your code on a difference machine but can reflect changes made in one clone repo to any other clone using the mechanisms